 I’m off to Vegas later this year to go to a concert, so obviously, I needed to book a hotel and flight.
 So, we (hubby & I) went to Tui to get some info and prices.
 I really wished I hadn’t bothered and wasted my time!!
 We were seen by this young man who obviously didn’t have a clue as to what he was doing and presumably had never helped a disabled person book a holiday!

-I explained I was a full-time wheelchair user, and all the necessary info about dates, where we would like to stay etc. I also told him that I had some questions I would like/need answered before making a booking.
+I explained I was a full-time wheelchair user, and all the necessary info about dates, where we would like to stay etc. I told him that I had some questions I would need to be answered before making a booking.
 Not a problem he said looking very worried!

 He brought up some deals for us to look at.
-There was one we liked the look of, so asked before we booked, could we now have some of our questions answered.
+We liked the look of one of them, so asked before proceeding, could we now go through some of our questions?
 There were 11 in total and consisted of the following:

 - Airport Parking – I wanted to know how close is the disabled parking to the terminal, as hubby can’t walk too far.

 - Airport assistance – What does this include

 - Can I keep my wheelchair up to the plane door? – I don’t like the idea of being another wheelchair not suitable for several hours.

 - How to arrange for my chair to be brought to me once we arrive at Vegas

 - How much hand luggage can I take – Eg: Lose parts of the chair, footrest etc

 - Wheelchair insurance – Would holiday insurance include cover for my wheelchair